-The same goes for restaurants and cafes.
-I spend a lot of time sitting in cafes.
-There are a few Starbucks around here, but most cafes are locally-owned establishments.
+The same goes for restaurants and cafés.
+I spend a lot of time sitting in cafés.
+There are a few Starbucks around here, but most cafés are locally owned establishments.
 What’s surprising, is how different the experience is even between different Starbucks.
-It’s very easy to tell if the manager actually gives a shit, because the staff always reflects the energy that comes from the top.
+It’s easy to tell if the manager actually gives a shit because the staff always reflects the energy that comes from the top.
 As a result, I have a favorite Starbucks.
 The manager herself always makes a point to say hello, and ALWAYS demonstrates great customer service, going over and above the typically expected service, frequently bringing me my heated sandwich, rather than shouting across the restaurant when it’s ready and sitting by the espresso machines.
-It doesn’t take much, but it makes a huge difference, to me, the customer.
-The whole vibe of the cafe is different as a result.
+It doesn’t take much, but it makes a memorable difference, to me, the customer.
+The whole vibe of the café is different as a result.
 I feel welcome, and like I belong.
-I go there all the time.
+I go there frequently.

-This is a far less common issue in the locally-owned establishments.
+This is a far less common issue in the locally owned establishments.
 Many employ locals who have been there since their opening day, or those who come back seasonally, year after year.
-There seems to be a vested and personal interest in their restaurant that reflects on both them and the community.
-And maybe this is an inherent problem with the behemoth franchises: customers who frequent them don’t care about the service as much as they care about fast service.
+There appears to be a vested and personal interest in their restaurant that reflects on both them and the community.
+And maybe this is an inherent problem with the behemoth franchises: customers who frequent them aren’t concerned about the service as much as they care about fast service.
 The products are all the same, regardless of location.
-It’s nearly impossible to screw up an urn of coffee with their exacting standards.
+It’s nearly impossible to screw up an urn of coffee with their exacting protocols and standards.
 So, again, both sides of the coin have relevance.

 I’m well aware that there are likely to be asshole customers that come by.
 That’s an inevitable part of working in the service industry.
 I can’t imagine how difficult it can be for some, especially the uninitiated or less experienced.
 Regardless, the increasingly evident apathy and disconnect from genuine service isn’t helpful.
 I don’t believe it’s just me, getting older and feeling entitled.
 I’ve worked in (and owned) coffee shops, and in different areas of the service sector.
 There are ways to defuse those situations and attitudes and rise above.
 I know that teaching and training about human psychology isn’t likely part of the retail process, but it should be.
 It’s not just about paychecks.
 It’s about people — both you, and your customer; both you and the one offering the service.